This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 If you can’t chip your tree into mulch, cut it into firewood, use it in crafts, compost it, or feed it to your goats, you can still recycle your tree.

-Lots of cities offer programs to recycle your tree into mulch or wood chips.
+Over 4,000 U.S. cities alone offer programs to recycle your tree into mulch or wood chips.
 Some cities even use your old trees to do important environmental projects like streambank or dune stabilization.
 In some towns, you can even donate your tree to the zoo to feed the animals there.

 6. Recycle Your Old Cellphone or Tablet